Anchor-Environmental/.github/README.md

     This is the home for code that we write for projects.
     The code does not have to be oraganised according to a project.
     You can create a repo and store it for each use case.
-    We can pull all the code together based on whats required for a project and it can be update accordigly!
+    We can pull all the code together based on whats required for a project and it can be updated accordigly!

   ---